 Test and Play the Game

 Now it’s time to test your game and let the fun start!
-Before you start, make sure all players know how to play and can come up with game plans.
+Before you start, make sure all players know the rules and can come up with game plans.
 Get a group of friends or family who are up for testing your game for an hour or two.
 Set game time limits that work for everyone; this gives players enough time to understand the game, come up with strategies, and have some fun.

 Once you’ve got everything set up, it’s time to play a few rounds of your board game.
 During each round, look for any problems with gameplay and clarity.
 For example, if a player is confused about what move to make next, chances are other players might be too.
 If some parts are too hard or too easy for players, make some changes.
 A good rule is not to change rules during the game so no one feels cheated out of winning by sudden changes.